elusiv-privacy/elusiv/README.md

 $ sh build.sh test --test-kind <unit|integration|...> --target <program-name>
 ```

+### Using Docker
+Testing can be performed in a Docker container using `./docker_test.sh`.
+Running this will result in the creation of an `elusiv-dev` Docker image as well as a few cache volumes.

 ### Program interaction
 In order to easily interact with the program from a Rust client, import a program library with the `elusiv-client` feature enabled.
 This results in access to all instruction-generation functions located in each program-crate's `instructions` module.